71emj/compare/README.md

 ### Security

-The core functionality of CaseCompare is to evaluate "expression string(s)", doing so requires a custom function to run the "cases".
+The core functionality of Compare is to evaluate "expression string(s)", doing so requires a custom function to run the "cases".
 However this is prone to injection attack, such that it is highly recommended to either:
 1. Never use it to evaluate unknown source
 2. Use function instead of expression string with custom filter

-There are however a few security measures implemented into CaseCompare.
+There are however a few security measures implemented into Compare.

 * Each expression is limited to a single "statement" (so one-semi-column-only)
 * An open-close parenthesis in any part of the string are not allowed